IdkwhatImD0ing/Obsidian-Vault/Artificial Intelligence/Temporal Models.md

 - where I was at time k < t (smooth)
 - the probability of every state sequence that I went through (explanation)
 - the most likely sequence of states I went through (Viterbi Algorithm)

+## Forward Procedure
+Main Idea: do not consider all possible state sequences, but every step in the experience and compute P(O|AMC) incrementally on time t: